 Work-Life Balance Committee

-In 2017, Chairman of the Board Takashi Hibino and the President and CEO Seiji Nakata were appointed co-chairpersons the Work-Life Balance Committee, which is launched to promote women's activities and dramatically improve productivity under stronger leadership.
+President and CEO Seiji Nakata was appointed chairperson of the Work-Life Balance Committee, which meets every quarter.
+Under stronger leadership, the Committee promotes women's activities and works on dramatically improving productivity.
 Staff from various positions and departments, from executives and managers to young employees, participate as advisors to discuss and verify the status of various measures, including efforts to achieve goals for the promotion of women's activities, support for balancing work with childcare and nursing care, leaving work before 19:00, planned annual leave taking, and male employees taking childcare leave.

 System Usage Calendar